-Wrong administration-Technique error: example: an inappropriate administration procedure, such as failure to use the "Z-track" technique for injecting Ferrous Sulfate
+Wrong administration-Technique error: example: an inappropriate administration procedure, such as failure to use the "Z-track" technique for injecting Ferrous Sulfate as "normal" saline (NS) because its tonicity (308 mOsm/liter) closely correlates with the osmolality of plasma.

 It is now time to review the different IV fluids that may be provided by the caregiver and given to the patient.
 One way to classify IV fluids is by the key ingredients in the solution, for example sodium, dextrose, and various electrolytes.
 Most of these fluids are available in various combinations.